EnterpriseDB/docs/temp_pgbackrest/docs/03-quick_start.md

 ### Backups

-When invoking _pgBackRest_, you can specify any one of the backup type:
+When invoking pgBackRest, you can specify any one of the backup type:

 * Full backup - `full`
   * Copies all database cluster files.